grayhawk2003/web_project_4/README.md

 **Summary**

-Throughout this project, I have honed my skills with responsive CSS design, gridbox, and flexbox.
+Throughout this project, I have honed my skills with responsive CSS design, gridbox, flexbox, and javascript.
 I continued to learn more challenging concepts in javascript with this project, thus improving my hard skills of this challenging and complex language.